Pending transactions can be :

 In Spendesk, you will notice a new Pending transaction line on your account.

 Once the service has been paid for, the funds will be released and the related pending transaction will expire.

-🚨.
-Once a merchant has taken a card imprint or charged your card, Spendesk isn't able to cancel the transaction: it's being processed by the supplier and they're the only ones able to cancel it.
+🚨 If a merchant has made a card authorization or charged your card, Spendesk isn't able to cancel the transaction: it's being processed by the supplier and they're the only ones able to cancel it.

 We advise you to contact the merchant if needed.
 Feel free to reach out to our support team if you require any additional detail about any specific transaction.

 Paying at an automatic gas station / fuel pump

 When you try to pay at an automatic gas station, you may see that a much higher payment may appear under the Payments tab.

 You won't be charged for what you didn't pay.
 The extra amount you see is linked to the specific way automatic gas stations deal with a payment:

 When you use your card at a gas station, the merchant always checks that your card is sufficiently loaded with funds.
 They make an authorization request.
 Since the machine doesn't know in advance what you will really spend, the authorization is very often much higher than what you will be charged in the end.
 Example: 140 GBP instead of 36 (real amount paid).